2021 Toyota Corolla Air Bags

 See attached document for complaint.

 The contact owns a 2021 Toyota Corolla.
-The contact received notification of NHTSA Campaign Number: 23V865000 (AIR BAGS); however, the part to do the recall repair was not yet available.
-The local dealer was contacted.
+The contact received notification of NHTSA Campaign Number: 23V865000 (Air Bags) however, the part to do the recall repair was not yet available.
+The local dealer was not contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
+The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 VIN tool confirms parts not available.

 The contact owns a 2021 Toyota Corolla.
 The contact received notification of NHTSA Campaign Number: 23V865000 (Air Bags); however, the part to do the recall repair was not yet available.
 The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 VIN tool confirms parts not available.

 The contact owns a 2021 Toyota Corolla.
-The contact received notification of NHTSA Campaign Number: 23V865000 (Air Bags); however, the part to do the recall repair was not yet available.
-The local dealer was not contacted.
+The contact received notification of NHTSA Campaign Number: 23V865000 (Air Bags) however, the part to do the recall repair was not yet available.
+The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
+The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
-VIN tool confirms parts not available.
+The VIN was not available.

 Trend Over Time